wyattfry/rEmote/README.md

+# rEmote

+This is an electron desktop app to dynamically display layered images, designed to be used in a live game streaming context.

-TODO
+## TODO
-- click one of many buttons, corresponding png appears in display

-- set image directory, buttons are made for each file in directory
+- set image directory
 - persist directory locations
 - image ignore ability, persists

-- have 2 image sets, clothes and emotions

-- make images able to be
-  - layered (bg, char base, clothes, emotion, back to front respectively)
-  - repositioned and resized
+- images can be repositioned and resized
 - persist new size and position

 - animated gifs
 - option to re-show display window if (accidentally) closed

-## Display Window
+### Display Window

-- should be resizeable
+- should be resizeable, keep aspect ratio? or not to remove bleed?
 - no scroll bars

-DONE
+## DONE

 - click a button, png appears in display
 - move display to other window (could start here)
+- click one of many buttons, corresponding png appears in display
+- have image sets, background, character, costume and emotions
+- buttons are made for each file in directory
+- image layering (bg, char base, clothes, emotion, back to front respectively)